This blogsite is about Surviving Infant Surgery.

 PTSD stands for “post traumatic stress disorder” – and it affects not only abused people, war veterans, and survivors of a disaster.
 It can also trouble those who like me are here today because they had infant surgery – but infant surgery done very differently from what is the gold standard today.

-Some of my readers will be interested to know a bit more about me and my own “take” on having had infant surgery for pyloric stenosis in 1945.
+Some of my readers will be interested to know a bit more about me and my own “take” on having had infant surgery to remedy pyloric stenosis in 1945.
 So, at the ever-present risk of coming across as a self-indulgent whiner, I tell something of my story.
 I do this knowing that many readers won’t need to read it, but that others will be helped by knowing where I’m coming from.
 I know this because others’ personal infant surgery stories have helped me so much.

 Another blog also deserves mention here: Wendy P Williams has also battled trauma after infant surgery and her blog focuses on what she has learnt and gained from a long list of professional psychiatrists, therapists, and counselors who have written about or helped people after PTSD.